-Crisis behavioral health services are available to residents in Chelan, Douglas, Grant and Okanogan Counties through a variety of partnerships with community providers.
+Crisis behavioral health services are available to residents in Chelan, Douglas, Grant, and Okanogan Counties through a variety of partnerships with community providers.

-REGIONAL CRISIS LINE
+NORTH CENTRAL WASHINGTON CRISIS LINE

 Chelan and Douglas Counties